certbot/certbot/certbot/docs/using.rst

    will not renew automatically, unless combined with authentication hook scripts.
    See `Renewal with the manual plugin <#manual-renewal>`_.

-As of version 0.10.0, Certbot supports a ``renew`` action to check all installed certificates for impending expiry and attempt to renew them.
+Certbot supports a ``renew`` action to check all installed certificates for impending expiry and attempt to renew them.
 The simplest form is simply

 ``certbot renew``

-This command attempts to renew any previously-obtained certificates that expire in less than 30 days.
+This command attempts to renew any previously-obtained certificates are ready for renewal.
+As of Certbot 4.0.0, a certificate is considered ready for renewal when less than 1/3rd of its lifetime remains.
+For certificates with a lifetime of 10 days or less, that threshold is 1/2 of the lifetime.
+Prior to Certbot 4.0.0 the threshold was a fixed 30 days.

 The same plugin and options that were used at the time the certificate was originally issued will be used for the renewal attempt, unless you specify other plugins or options.
 Unlike ``certonly``, ``renew`` acts on multiple certificates and always takes into account whether each one is near